 Near the junction of US Highways 14A and 14, Bighorn National Forest has constructed the Burgess Junction Visitor Center.
 The center is a focal point for interpretive programs given in this portion of the Forest.
 Something is always going on.
 Stop by and ask about the schedule.

-Two unique Bighorn National Forest campgrounds are Cabin Meadows (formerly Cabin Creek Trailer Park) and Boulder Park.
-Constructed by a local mining company for it's employees, the campgrounds were turned over to the Forest Service years ago.
-These campgrounds feature 30-day limits and site-specific grey water disposal facilities.
-Otherwise, these campgrounds are relatively rustic.
-Boulder Park does boast good fishing in nearby Meadowlark Lake and an active community of regular campers.
-On the other hand, Cabin Creek Trailer Park has little to offer except vistas of Shell Canyon.
+Unique among the Bighorn National Forest campgrounds is Boulder Park.
+Constructed by a local mining company for it's employees, the campground was turned over to the Forest Service years ago.
+The campground features 30-day limits and site-specific grey water disposal facilities.
+Otherwise, the campground is relatively rustic.
+Boulder Park boast good fishing in nearby Meadowlark Lake and an active community of regular campers.

 Shell Canyon provides visitors a wondrous look at the Bighorn Mountains.
 Carved by water over millions of years, colorful layers of sedimentary rock are easily seen.
 Shell Falls, located about midway down Shell Canyon, with a 3600 gallons per second flow, follows the course of fractures in the pink and grey granite.
 A short interpretative trail and small visitor center at Shell Falls provide information and insight to the battle between rock and water.